Ian Bannen

-Early life
+Early life and education

-Bannen was born in Airdrie, Lanarkshire, the son of Clare (née Galloway) and John James Bannen, a lawyer.
+Bannen was born in Airdrie, Lanarkshire, the son of lawyer John James Bannen (died 1958), of Coatbridge, Lanarkshire, and Agnes Clare (née Galloway).
+His family was Roman Catholic.

 After attending St Aloysius' College, Glasgow and Ratcliffe College, Leicestershire, Bannen served in Egypt as a corporal in the British Army.
-His first acting role came in a 1947 Dublin stage production of Armlet of Jade.
-He became a successful figure on the London stage, making a name for himself in the plays of both Shakespeare and Eugene O'Neill.
-He was an original member of the Royal Shakespeare Company and appeared on Broadway.
+He studied acting at the Gate Theatre in Dublin, where he made his stage debut in a 1947 production of Armlet of Jade.